-Goal Strategy ID ACTION/ INTENDED OUTCOME LEAD AGENCY/ OTHERS INVOLVED Projected Start Date Projected Completion Date Status STATUS/ACTUAL OUTCOMES : 1.3 Apply the 9% LIHTC and 4% tax exempt bond QAP provisions which require developers to construct and rehabilitate units that are available on a preferential basis to the target population. • Increase the percentage of units occupied by the target population in properties produced with a leasing preference from the 9% competitive and 4% TE rounds.
-VH Jan-22 Dec-22 17 new units have been committed since Jan 2022.
-QAP 2022 incentivizes the development of more units for the target population. : 1.3 Provide LIHTC competitive program incentives to encourage developers to construct and rehabilitate units and provide a preference for the target population Deleted in 2018 VH Delete Delete Deleted : 1.3 Make LIHTCs available in a special pool to developers providing accessible units that may have project-based vouchers in integrated settings that must provide preferential leasing to the target population for up to 25% of the units. • Accessible Supportive Housing (ASH) LIHTCs will be awarded to developments.
-VH Jun-21 Dec-22 Special ASH pool incentivizes developers to create units (up to 25%) for the target population and couple them with project based vouchers. : 1.3 Provide targeted outreach to owners of existing LIHTC properties with units appropriate to the needs of the target population, and encourage them to provide preferential leasing to the target population.
-Deleted in 2018 VH Delete Delete Deleted : 1.3 Make capital subsidy available to developments where there is an effective demand and available supportive services.
+Goal Strategy ID ACTION/ INTENDED OUTCOME LEAD AGENCY/ OTHERS INVOLVED Projected Start Date Projected Completion Date Status STATUS/ACTUAL OUTCOMES 1.3 1.3.1.
+Apply the 9% LIHTC and 4% tax exempt bond QAP provisions which require developers to construct and rehabilitate units that are available on a preferential basis to the target population.
+Increase the percentage of units occupied by the target population in properties produced with a leasing preference from the 9% competitive and 4% TE rounds.
+VH Jan-22 Dec-22 222 (176 9% units; 46 4% units) new units have been committed since Jan 2022.
+1.3 1.3.2.
+Provide LIHTC competitive program incentives to encourage developers to construct and rehabilitate units and provide a preference for the target population Deleted in 2018 VH Delete Delete Deleted 1.3 1.3.3.
+Make LIHTCs available in a special pool to developers providing accessible units that may have project-based vouchers in integrated settings that must provide preferential leasing to the target population for up to 25% of the units. • Accessible Supportive Housing (ASH) LIHTCs will be awarded to developments.
+VH Jun-21 Dec-22 Special ASH pool incentivizes developers to create units (up to 15%) for the target population and couple them with project based vouchers.
+4 ASH deals (164 total units; 25 target units) were awarded credits in the 2022 9% round. l 1.3 1.3.4 Provide targeted outreach to owners of existing LIHTC properties with units appropriate to the needs of the target population, and encourage them to provide preferential leasing to the target population.
+Deleted in 2018 VH Delete Delete Deleted 1.3 1.3.5 Make capital subsidy available to developments where there is an effective demand and available supportive services.
 Deleted this item in 2020.
 DBHDS will pursue capital investment in partnership with state and local affordable housing funding cycles, allowing for leveraging of other state, federal and local funding.
 See Item 2.1.4.
-DBHDS Delete Delete Deleted 1.3 Explore opportunities to create project-based subsidy where there is an effective demand and available supportive services. • Finalize SRAP Project-Based Rental Assistance guidance to increase the types of projects that can receive assistance and to streamline the administration of the resource. • Negotiate an agreement with the Department of Housing & Urban Development to establish a Section 811 Project Rental Assistance Contract program.
+DBHDS Delete Delete Deleted 1.3 1.3.6 Explore opportunities to create project-based subsidy where there is an effective demand and available supportive services. • Finalize SRAP Project-Based Rental Assistance guidance to increase the types of projects that can receive assistance and to streamline the administration of the resource. • Negotiate an agreement with the Department of Housing & Urban Development to establish a Section 811 Project Rental Assistance Contract program.
 Begin implementation activities when agreement is finalized.
-VH/DBHDS Jan-22 Dec-22 811 PRAC was applied for by VH and partners and was awarded.
-Awaiting HUD contract to begin work.
-Goal Strategy ID ACTION/ INTENDED OUTCOME LEAD AGENCY/ OTHERS INVOLVED Projected Start Date Projected Completion Date Status STATUS/ACTUAL OUTCOMES
+VH/DBHDS Jan-22 Dec-22 No update this quarter Goal Strategy ID ACTION/ INTENDED OUTCOME LEAD AGENCY/ OTHERS INVOLVED Projected Start Date Projected Completion Date Status STATUS/ACTUAL OUTCOMES